 With a massive roster of pre-vetted freelancers located in different parts of the globe, clients will enjoy the easy and quick hiring process that this freelance job site offers.
 FreeeUp also offers above-average compensation to freelancers while still offering reasonable client rates, making the platform a win-win for freelancers and clients alike.

 No freelance job sites list will ever be complete without the one that started it all.
-Considered the biggest freelance job site on the internet today, Upwork offers just about any kind of freelance work there is.
+Considered the biggest freelance job site on the internet today, Upwork offers just about any kind of freelance work there is: from freelance writing jobs for beginners to design or marketing jobs paying thousands of dollars.

 With over 1.5 Million clients under its belt, Elance and Odesk’s lovechild is definitely a haven for just about any type of freelancer due to the wide range of skills it supports.